BodenmillerGroup/neighbouRhood/vignettes/example_permutation_analysis.md

 1) Use the `prepare_tables` function to combine the objects and relationships table into a standardized more efficiently manipulatable format, check `?prepare_tables` for details.

    Important arguments:
-    -dat_obj: the object data
+    - dat_obj: the object data
-    -dat_rel: the neightbourhood graph data
+    - dat_rel: the neightbourhood graph data
-    -objname: the `ObjectName` assigned by cellprofiler
+    - objname: the `ObjectName` assigned by cellprofiler
-    -col_group: Over which entities should the permutation test be performed?
+    - col_group: Over which entities should the permutation test be performed?
 Default: the Image column.
 This can be used to e.g. do the permutation test over all images from a patient instead of per image.

 2) Apply the current labels to cells using `apply_labels` and calculate the baseline statistics using the statistics aggregation function of interest using an `aggregate_*` function.